onlytomorrow/onlytomorrow.github.io/issues.md

 ---

-- fix debuff icons
-    - debuff/buff stacking past 2 shows an irrelevant icon set

-- the `ExternalText` script doesn't wrap text in RPGMaker's `Window_Help` class that displays item/skill descriptions in the main menu.
+- `ExternalText` doesn't wrap text in RPGMaker's `Window_Help` class that displays item/skill descriptions in the main menu.
 	- `ExternalText` adds new methods in `Window_Base`, the superclass of `Window_Help`, though only involving removing escape characters.
 		- fix needs to be added that adds the `wrap_text` method and `too_wide?` check to `Window_Help` or `Window_Base`, taken from the `Game_Message` changes in the `ExternalText` script
 		- ive literally never coded in Ruby before so this has stumped me for more than a month now lmaooo